 This is one of the most creative years on record for me.
-My last post described being bad at something long enough to improve.
-Working through that fear of failure was the first part:
+First I had to allow myself to be bad at something long enough to improve.
+Embracing failure keeps my perfectionist foot away from the brake pedal.
+But working through that fear of failure was only the first part of my creative drive.

 I painted the above to express in simpler terms the many words I was chewing through.
 Of course Bob Dylan would completely disown me for explaining a work of art, but sometimes growing up means going against our mentors : ) .

 Consider the right panel: the work starts with strict boundaries on the left – everything is clearly defined and of a solid color.
 As we move across – like a timeline – we see what was once neat becoming blurred, less defined, messy.
 Life still goes along, rich(er) with color, but no longer categorized as it once was.